Kiuwan logo

 7 Common App Security Misconfigurations

 Everyone makes mistakes at work.
 That’s human nature.
 People get distracted and forget things.
 Most of the time, it’s no big deal.
-For one Pentagon staffer, however, a simple oversight led to a data leak that exposed U.S. military emails to the entire internet.
+For one Pentagon staffer, however, a simple oversight led to a data leak that exposed U.S. military emails to the internet.
 This app security misconfiguration left a Department of Defense server without password protection.
 Anyone who knew the server’s IP address could access the sensitive but not classified data, which included emails about military special operations.

 To be fair to the developer, their mistake was only one in a series of oversights that led to the two-week data leak in February of this year.
 And, probably much to their relief, it was not even the worst breach of Pentagon emails this year.
 Russian hackers later exploited the MOVEit vulnerability to access the emails of multiple high-level employees at the Defense Department.